tohidulbothub/Tohidul-bot/README.md

 ---

-- Welcome to the [BotPack](https://replit.com/@YanMaglinte/BotPack)🌀 repository.
+- Welcome to the [TOHI-BOT-HUB](https://replit.com/@YanMaglinte/TOHI-BOT-HUB)🌀 repository.
 This project is an unofficial bot file from the [Mirai](https://github.com/m1raibot/miraiv2) Repository, initially developed and maintained by [Phạm Văn Diện](https://github.com/D-Jukie/Disme-Bot.git), better known as [D-Jukie](https://github.com/D-Jukie).
 The base file for this project is sourced from the [Disme-Bot](https://github.com/D-Jukie/Disme-Bot.git) GitHub project.

-- [BotPack](https://replit.com/@YanMaglinte/BotPack)🌀 is a modified messenger bot file by [Yan Maglinte](https://replit.com/@YanMaglinte)🇵🇭.
+- [TOHI-BOT-HUB](https://replit.com/@YanMaglinte/TOHI-BOT-HUB)🌀 is a modified messenger bot file by [TOHIDUL](https://replit.com/@YanMaglinte)🇵🇭.
 It is a refined version of the Mirai messenger bot, with some unique enhancements.

 - A key feature is the `usePrefix` function integrated within every command.
 This function removes the need for prefixes, providing a more streamlined user experience.
 Alongside ready-made commands and free-to-edit codes, this bot file encourages users to learn and explore freely.
 <img align="center" src="https://i.imgur.com/Je8NbDn.jpg"/>

-- Further, [BotPack](https://replit.com/@YanMaglinte/BotPack)🌀 comes with a user-friendly feature that allows easy customization of your console design via the `theme` option in the config.json file.
+- Further, [TOHI-BOT-HUB](https://replit.com/@YanMaglinte/TOHI-BOT-HUB)🌀 comes with a user-friendly feature that allows easy customization of your console design via the `theme` option in the config.json file.
 This makes it highly accessible, especially for beginners.
 <img align="center" src="https://i.imgur.com/wHD2zXv.jpg"/>

 <details>